 – School Leaders Roundtable and Grade Level Teacher Presentations

-This year, the Institute will be offering a live streaming option for those who cannot attend the National Conference in person.
-All plenaries and select breakouts will be available to be viewed via live stream by those who have purchased a faculty license.
+The Institute offered a live streaming option for those who could not attend the National Conference in person.
+All plenaries and select breakouts were available to be viewed via live stream by those who have purchased a faculty license.

 PLEASE NOTE: Accommodations are in modest dormitories on the campus of UST.
 Rooms are single occupancy with a shared bathroom on a first-come, first-served basis.
 Linens but not toiletries will be provided.
 Attendees should bring hand soap and hangers.
 Late registrants may be limited to double occupancy.
 For those interested in local hotel accommodations, see here.